Gulf of Sidra: Geography

 The Gulf of Sidra or Sirte has been a major center for tuna fishing in the Mediterranean for centuries.
-It gives its name to the city of Sirte situated on its western side.
+It gives its name to the city of Sirte situated on its western coast.

-The gulf measures 439 km from the promontory of Boreum (now Ras Teyonas) on the East side to the promontory of Cephalae (Ras Kasr Hamet) on the West.
-The greatest extension of the gulf inland is 177 km land inward and occupies an area of 57,000 square kilometres.
+The gulf measures 439 km from the promontory of Boreum (now Ras Teyonas) on the east side to the promontory of Cephalae (Ras Kasr Hamet) on the west.
+The greatest extension of the gulf inland is 177 km land inward and it occupies an area of 57,000 square kilometres.

 History

 Ancient history

-Syrtis is referred to in the New Testament of the Bible, where Luke relates the Apostle Paul being sent in chains to Rome to stand trial before the Roman emperor, Nero.
-The crew of his ship was worried about being driven by a storm into Syrtis, and they took precautions to prevent it, but the ship was shipwrecked on the island of Malta, in the Mediterranean Sea.

 In ancient literature, the Syrtes (the Greater, or majores, in the eastern and the Lesser, or minores, in the western part of the Gulf) were notorious sandbanks, which sailors always took pains to avoid.
 The local climate features frequent calms and a relatively powerful north wind.
 The shoreline between Cyrene in the east and Carthage in the west featured few ports.

 Ancient writers frequently mention the sandbanks and their vicinity as dangerous for shipping.
 The Syrtes maiores are unusually tidal and feature a strong (3 knots) clockwise current, at the rising tide, which then switches when the tide ebbs.
 That feature may explain the curious corkscrew shape in the area on the Peutinger Table.
 The landward side was a featureless plain which contrasted with the fertility of the rest of Tripolitania, to the west.

 Ancient writers mention sandstorms and serpents in this area.
 Strabo describes a march by the Roman general, Cato the Younger in 47 BC which took thirty days "through deep and scorching sand".
 Strabo also gives a full account of the dangers for shipping: "the difficulty with both the Greater and the Lesser Syrtes is that in many places the water is shallow, and at the rise and fall of the tides ships sometimes fall into the shallows and settle there, and it is rare for them to be saved" (17.3.20).
 Pomponius Mela gives a very melodramatic description: